Theia-Finance-Labs/trisk.analysis/README.md

     pak::pak("Theia-Finance-Labs/trisk.analysis")
     ```

-### Data Input
+### Input and output dataframes columns

+There are 4 input datasets (assets, scenarios, financial_features, ngfs_carbon_prices), and 3 output datasets (npv_results, pd_results, company_trajectories).
+The [Inputs and Outputs](https://theia-finance-labs.github.io/trisk.analysis/articles/inputs-and-outputs.html) describes their columns structure with a simple Trisk run.

+### Scenarios data

 We provide consolidated scenarios data from publicly available sources.
-The [Download Input Data](https://theia-finance-labs.github.io/trisk.analysis/articles/download-input-data.html) vignette showcases how to access this data.
+The [Download Scenarios](https://theia-finance-labs.github.io/trisk.analysis/articles/download-scenarios.html) vignette showcases how to access this data and explore available scenarios.

 > **Note** Application of the code requires availability of custom data for assets and financial data.
-Those inputs need to be pre-processed independantly, following the structure of the mock datasets which are part of the download.
+Those inputs need to be pre-processed independantly, following the structure of the mock datasets presented in the vignettes.

-### Read Trisk outputs

-The [Read Trisk Outputs](https://theia-finance-labs.github.io/trisk.analysis/articles/download-input-data.html) vignette showcases how to run Trisk on the downloaded data, and .

 ## Analyses